August 19, 2015

 Prescription: Inclusion Criteria

-We include patients with the above mentioned pathologies.
-The final decision, however, on whether to start with the Erigo therapy is dependent on several factors.
+The final decision, on whether to start with the Erigo therapy is dependent on several factors.
 First of all, patients have to be stable enough to be mobilized by therapists.
 We take cardiovascular parameters, osteoporosis, severe contractures (passive ROM), spasticity (Ashworth Scale) compliance and other appearances like internal bleedings that could avoid mobilization into consideration.
 Secondly, the patient’s height has to be within the Erigo’s height limits.

 Duration and Frequency of Erigo® Sessions